jfmatth/piku-django-postgres/README.md

 NGINX_STATIC_PATHS=/static:static
 ```
 ## Django changes
-There are minor changes to Django utilize Piku better.
+There are a few minor changes to Django to utilize Piku.
 These are added to the end of ```settings.py```
 1. ```DEBUG``` - Debug is set to False unless the environment variable ```DEBUG``` is defined (```piku config:set DEBUG=true```)
 2. ```ALLOWED_HOSTS```  uses the NGINX_SERVER_NAME or DEBUG for security purposes
 3. ```DATABASES``` is updated if NGINX_SERVER_NAME is defined